 Speeding: According to NHTSA’s National Center for Statistics and Analysis, among drivers involved in fatal crashes, young males are the most likely to be speeding.
-In 2011, 39 percent of male drivers age 15 to 20 who were involved in fatal crashes were speeding at the time of the crash; 37 percent of male drivers in the 21-to 24-year old age group involved in fatal crashes were speeding.
+In 2014, 36 percent of 15 to 20-year old male drivers who were involved in fatal crashes were speeding at the time of the crash, compared to 20 percent of female drivers of the same age group.

 Drunk Driving: Underage drinking remains a factor in teenage highway fatalities.
-Twenty-eight percent of drivers age 15 to 20 who were killed in motor vehicle crashes in 2012 had been drinking some amount of alcohol; 24 percent were alcohol-impaired, which is defined by a blood alcohol content of 0.08 grams per deciliter or higher, according to NHTSA.
+Twenty-one percent of drivers ages 15 to 20 who were killed in motor vehicle crashes in 2015 were alcohol-impaired, which is defined by a blood alcohol content of 0.08 grams per deciliter or higher, according to NHTSA.
+This proportion was higher at 26 percent in 2006.
 The Insurance Institute for Highway Safety says that numerous studies since the 1970s show that when the drinking age is lowered, more people die in crashes.
-The National Highway Traffic Safety Administration reports that 533 lives of young people ages 18, 19 and 20 were saved by the minimum drinking age laws in 2011.
-Since 1975 about 28,765 lives have been saved by these laws.
+The National Highway Traffic Safety Administration reports that 537 lives were saved by the minimum drinking age laws in 2015.
+Since 1975 about 30,860 lives have been saved by these laws.

 The Centers for Disease Control and Prevention (CDC) released a study in October 2012 that showed that the percentage of young drivers who drink and drive has been reduced by half in two decades.
 The CDC said that in 2011, 10.3 percent of high school students age 16 and older reported drinking and driving in the previous 30 days, compared with 22.3 percent in 1991.
 The agency said the 54 percent decline was the result of stricter drunk driving laws and laws that restrict the hours teens can drive, along with a decline in driving itself, possibly due to the economy and higher gasoline prices.
 However, despite the decrease, nearly a million high school students admitted they consumed alcohol before driving in 2011.

 Seatbelt Use: The National Highway Traffic Safety Administration (NHTSA), tracks seatbelt use based on the National Occupant Protection Use Survey (NOPUS), which observes occupants driving through intersections controlled by stop signs or stop lights.
-The 2012 survey found that 80 percent of passenger vehicle occupants age 16 to 24 used seat belts, about the same rate as in 2011 (79 percent).
+The 2015 survey found that 86.3 percent of passenger vehicle occupants age 16 to 24 used seat belts, slightly higher than in 2014 (84.2 percent).
 Seatbelt usage was lowest in this age group.

 Teenagers are less likely to wear safety belts even when their parents do, according to a survey conducted by the Insurance Institute for Highway Safety (IIHS) released in 2002.
 The report found that 46 percent of the teenagers who were dropped off at school by their parents were not wearing safety belts and in 8 percent of cases teens were using safety belts while the adult driver was not.
 The survey, conducted at 12 high schools in Connecticut and Massachusetts, focused on four groups: teen drivers, teen passengers in vehicles with teen drivers, teen passengers with adult drivers and adult drivers.

-Distracted Driving: According to National Highway Traffic Safety Administration (NHTSA) data, in 2012, 10 percent of all drivers 15 to 19 years old involved in fatal crashes were distracted at the time of the crash.
-Among the distracted drivers 15 to 19 years old, 19 percent were distracted by the use of cellphones at the time of the crash.
+Distracted Driving: According to National Highway Traffic Safety Administration (NHTSA) data, in 2015, about 9 percent of all drivers 15 to 19 years old involved in fatal crashes were distracted at the time of the crash.
+In 2014, among the distracted drivers 15 to 19 years old, 19 percent were distracted by the use of cellphones at the time of the crash.

 Auto Insurance Premium Discounts: Rates for auto insurance for teenage drivers are always higher than for other drivers because as a group they pose a higher risk of accidents than more experienced drivers.
 Adding a teenager to an insurance policy can mean a 50 percent or even a 100 percent increase in the parents’ insurance premium.
 Some insurance companies offer discounts for students with good grades.
 The Good Student Discount is generally available to students who have a grade point average of a B or higher.
 Many companies offer programs that foster safe driving habits, such as online safety courses for young drivers and parents, contracts between young drivers and parents, educational videos and practice driving logs.